 Toothaches can be extremely painful, both for people and pets.
 Understandably, they can put a damper on your canine companion’s mood.
 Fido may seem withdrawn, and he may lose interest in play.
 He may also shy away if you try to touch his face or mouth.

 Chewing with a sore tooth is definitely no fun!
-Your furry friend may take longer eating, dribble food out of the side of his mouth, or start preferring softer foods.
-In severe cases, dogs may stop eating altogether.
-This is quite dangerous, as it can lead to malnutrition.
+Your furry friend may take longer eating, dribble food out of the side of his mouth, or start preferring softer foods—all signs of dog dental woes.
+In severe cases, dogs may stop eating altogether, which is particularly dangerous as it can lead to malnutrition..

 You may notice streaks of blood on Fido’s mouth or gums.
 This can also manifest as bloody smears on your pup’s toys or dishes.